cynthiatreger/az-routing-guide-ep4-chained-nvas/README.md

 ### 4.2.2.
 (Same old) solution: Align the data-plane (*Effective routes*) to the control-plane (NVA routing table)

-Following the learnings of [Episode #3](https://github.com/cynthiatreger/az-routing-guide-ep3-nva-routing-fundamentals#323solution-align-the-data-plane-effective-routes-to-the-control-plane-nva-routing-table), to enable connectivity at the Azure platform level, a *route table* must be created and associated to the subnet of the FW NVA with a UDR ("*toBranches*") to the IP address of the Concentrator NVA (Next-Hop = 10.0.10.4).
+Following the learnings of [Episode #3](https://github.com/cynthiatreger/az-routing-guide-ep3-nva-routing-fundamentals#323solution-align-the-data-plane-effective-routes-to-the-control-plane-nva-routing-table), to enable connectivity at the Azure platform level, a *route table* must be created and associated to the subnet of the FW NVA with a UDR (*toBranches*) to the IP address of the Concentrator NVA (Next-Hop = 10.0.10.4).

 <img width="817" alt="image" src="https://user-images.githubusercontent.com/110976272/215448424-747eec8d-9d69-474d-b381-f906c25af52c.png">